Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Hit save on the preset panel after setting the above.

-> [!NOTE]
-> Lucid Loom is NOT Claude cache friendly, lots of things change from gen to gen. Prolix's recommendations are to try to shut off Chaos Modifier and SillySim Tracker in Utilities/Trackers.

 ### Google Gemini 3 Pro / Flash, 2.5 Pro / Flash

 Prompt Post Processing: Semi-strict or Merge